jarviscanada/jarvis_data_eng_JesseZhang/README.md

 **South China University of Technology, Guangzhou, China (2010-2013)**, Master of Engineering - Power Electronics and Power Drives, School of Electric Power

-**Hunan University, Changsha, China (2006-2010)**, Bachelor of Engineering ?
-Electrical Engineering and Automation, College of Electrical and Information Engineering
+**Hunan University, Changsha, China (2006-2010)**, Bachelor of Engineering - Electrical Engineering and Automation, College of Electrical and Information Engineering
 - National Scholarship (2007), The First Prize Scholarship (2007, 2008), The Second Prize Scholarship (2009)

 ## Miscellaneous
-- Bicycling
+- Cycling: completed a one-month cycling trip (2,000km) from Chengdu to Lhasa in 2012
 - Volunteer for Generations, The Yellow Door, Montreal, QC (Jun 2018-Aug 2021): visiting the seniors in the downtown Montreal area once a week